ghc/ghc/docs/users_guide/debugging.rst

     Dump the results of the CPS pass.

 .. ghc-flag:: -ddump-cmm
-    :shortdesc: Dump the final C-- output
+    :shortdesc: Dump the final C-\\- output
     :type: dynamic

-    Dump the result of the C-- pipeline processing
+    Dump the result of the C-\\- pipeline processing